Browse the Guide:

 Architecture Program at Virginia Tech.
 Restricted use.
 Ms96-012.

 MARION, VIRGINIA, QUARRY.
 PHOTOGRAPH, [c.1900-1920] 0.1 cu. ft.
 Photograph of men working at a quarry, possibly Pendleton Quarry in Wytheville, Virginia.
 Image taken by A.P.
 Snider, photographer from Smyth County, Virginia, in the early 20th century.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-082.

 [MARITIME BILLS OF LADING, 1830-69.]
 0.1 cu. ft.
 Coastal trade